biosimulators/Biosimulators_pyNeuroML/README.md

   -v, --version         show program's version number and exit
 ```

-### Usage through Docker container
+### Usage through Docker containers
-The entrypoint to the Docker image supports the same command-line interface described above.
+The entrypoints to the Docker images support the same command-line interface described above.

 For example, the following command could be used to use the Docker image to execute the COMBINE/OMEX archive `./modeling-study.omex` and save its outputs to `./`.